Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Numerical results and phenomenological applications

-for $\Xi_{c}^{0}\to\Xi^{-}e^{+}\nu_{e}$, where $\tau(\Xi_{c}^{+})=(456\pm5)$ fs and $\tau(\Xi_{c}^{0})=(153\pm6)$ fs have been used \cite{Zyla:2020zbs}.
-The uncertainties come from those of the form factors.
-Considering the lifetime of $\Xi_{c}^{0}$ changing from around 112 fs in PDG2018-2019 \cite{Tanabashi:2018oca} to around 153 fs in PDG2020 \cite{Zyla:2020zbs}, in Table \ref{Tab:comparison_semi_lep}, only the decay width is compared with those from other works.
-It can be seen that, most theoretical calculations are larger than the most recent experimental data from Belle and our result is consistent with the current world average, that of ALICE and that of Lattice QCD.
+Considering the lifetime of $\Xi_{c}^{0}$ changing from around 112 fs in PDG2018 \cite{Tanabashi:2018oca} to around 152 fs in PDG2022 \cite{ParticleDataGroup:2022pth}, in Table \ref{Tab:comparison_semi_lep}, only the decay width is compared with those from other theoretical predictions and experimental measurements.
+It can be seen that, most theoretical predictions are larger than the most recent experimental data from Belle, and our result is consistent with those of ALICE and Belle, and that of Lattice QCD.